Session Management

 Managing Sessions With a Backend Server

 After a user authenticates, you'll typically want to create a session to persist the user's authenticated state across requests between the browser and your web application.
-For web applications using a backend server, there are generally two approaches for managing sessions: client-side sessions and server-side sessions.
+For web applications with a backend server, there are generally two approaches to session management: client-side and server-side.

 Client-Side Sessions

-Client-side sessions are where all of the session data is stored inside a session cookie.
+Client-side sessions store all session data in a session cookie.
 This approach is useful if you don't want to worry about storing session data in an external datastore.
 Before the session data is stored in the cookie, it must be encrypted.
-Encrypting the cookie contents prevents sensitive data from being exposed through the cookie and also stops unwanted tampering with the cookie's value.
+Encrypting the cookie contents prevents sensitive data from being exposed through the cookie and also stops unwanted tampering.

-One limitation of this approach is that most browsers enforce a max cookie size of 4 KBs, so if your session data exceeds this size, you'll need to split the data across multiple cookies or use server-side sessions.
+One limitation of this approach is that most browsers enforce a maximum cookie size of 4 KBs, so if your session data exceeds this limit, you'll need to split it across multiple cookies or use server-side sessions.
 Also, with client-side sessions, it's not possible for an external party to immediately revoke a user's session since they don't have access to the session cookie.
 To work around this limitation, it's advisable to include the access and refresh tokens in the session cookie.
-When validating the session cookie on the server, the access token expiration time should be verified to ensure that it hasn't expired.
+When validating the session cookie on the server, verify the access token's expiration time to ensure it hasn't expired.
 If the access token has expired and can't be refreshed using the refresh token, then the session should be considered invalid.
-By utilizing this approach, the user's session can be indirectly invalidated by revoking the refresh token; however, it's important to note that there could be a delay between when the refresh token is revoked and when the session is invalidated, based on how long it takes for the access token to expire.
+By using this approach, the user's session can be indirectly invalidated by revoking the refresh token; however, it's important to note that there may be a delay between when the refresh token is revoked and when the session is invalidated, depending on how long it takes for the access token to expire.
 Therefore, it's best to use short-lived access tokens to minimize this delay.

 Client-side sessions